byuweb/byu-browser-oauth-implicit/README.md

 - `clientId` (string): **Required**.
 Your client ID.
 - `callbackUrl` (string): Optional.
 Your callback URL.
-- `doNotAutoRefreshOnTimeout` (boolean): Optional.
-Specify if you want to disable the default setting to auto-refresh the token when it expires.
+- `autoRefreshOnTimeout` (boolean): Optional.
+Specify if you want to enable the setting to auto-refresh the token when it expires.